-Using both sides of the brain to learn a new skill aids us in learning it faster and retaining it longer.
+Using both sides of the brain to learn a new skill aids us in learning and retaining information faster and longer.
 Note that the left and right brain theory is quite similar to the Three Representational Modes (linguistic, nonlinguistic, and affective).

 The Learning Cycle

-In a good learning organization, learning generally goes through a process (based upon Hershey and Blanchard's Situational Leadership Model) similar to this:
+In a good learning organization, learning generally goes through a process similar to this (based upon Hershey and Blanchard's Situational Leadership Model):

-- The level of guidance from the trainer becomes somewhat less so that the learner may experiment with the learning style that works best for her.
-She has now reached failure a few times in the process.
-Although the trainer still provides a lot of technical support, emotional support must increase to keep her confidence high.
-This normally becomes one of the toughest time for the trainer as he has to provide technical support and emotional support.
+The level of guidance from the instructor becomes somewhat less so that the learner may experiment with the learning process that works best for her.
+The learner has now reached failure a few times in the process.
+Although the instructor still provides a lot of technical support, emotional support must increase to keep her confidence high.
+This normally becomes one of the toughest time for the instructor, as both technical support and emotional support are needed.
 Technical support is needed so that the failures do not become learned.
 Emotional support is required so that the learner does not give up.
-The emotional feedback needs to be specific, such as: “You did an excellent job with the..., now you need to...”; not: “You are doing just fine.
+The emotional feedback needs to be specific, such as, “You did an excellent job with the..., now you need to...”; not, “You are doing just fine.
 Keep trying.”